dgaydukov/cert-aws/files/sa.md

     * convertible - 54% discount, you can change RI attribute (for example after month you find out you need more compute capacity)
     * scheduled - you reserve instance for specific time period (one day for every week)
-* Spot (50-90% discount) - not commitment from aws (you bid for a cheaper price, and if any instance is available you got it, but you pay not what you bid, but the second highest bid)
+* Spot (50-90% discount) - not commitment from aws (you bid for a cheaper price, and if any instance is available you got it, but you pay not what you bid, but the second highest bid) once spot price exceeds your bill, ec2 would be terminated within 2 min
 * Dedicated (can be on-demand or reserved) - your ec2 instance runs on physically separate hardware

 There are 3 types of IP address